-Predation on a given prey requires first encounter, followed by capture and finally handling.
+Predation on a given prey requires first its encounter, followed by capture and finally handling.
 Encounter rate is determined by the speeds of the predator and prey calculated in the model, and then used in a formula according to (Rothschild and Osborn, (1988).
-Relative speed between the predator and the prey calculated at the time of capture also determines the probability of capture (and therefore the total time for searching a prey that leads to a successful capture), and time for capture.
+The relative speed between the predator and the prey calculated at the time of capture also determines the probability of capture (and therefore the total time for searching a prey that leads to a successful capture), and time for capture.
 Search time (ts) represents the time needed by a predator to contact a prey that leads to a successful capture (e.g., if the capture probability is 0.5, then the predator needs to contact a prey twice on average to successfully capture it).
-Capture time (tc) is the time needed to moves towards a prey and seize it.
-Last, handling time (th) is the time needed to consume, and digest the prey (handling time is the only component in the model of the functional response that is independent of physical factors).
+Capture time (tc) is the time needed to move towards a prey and seize it.
+Last, handling time (th) is the time needed to consume and digest the prey (handling time is the only component in the model of the functional response that is independent of physical factors).
 The functional response (f(N)) is defined as the inverse of the time needed for searching, capturing and handling one unit of prey of abundance N. The function may be written as follows (see supplementary material)

 fN=NβPc1+NβPc(tc+th)

-βPc represents attack rate, where β is encounter rate (constrained by the predator and prey speeds), and Pc is capture probability.
+βPc represents the attack rate, where β is the encounter rate (constrained by predator and prey speeds), and Pc is the capture probability.
 Capture time and handling time are taken into account instead of handling time only.
 Under this form, one can recognize a modified version of Holling's disk equation (1961).

-Given the assumptions made on the encounter rate (see Supplementary Material), the functional response behaves as a type-II one.
+Given the assumptions made on the encounter rate (see Supplementary Material), the functional response behaves as a type-II response.
 All parameter values change according to both predator and prey sizes, while attack rate, capture probability and capture time also vary with mechanical features of the medium.

 Validation of the model

 Data were collected in order to test predictions from the model.
-Most data comes from meta-analysis.
-To be pertinent, data has to mention predator and prey sizes explicitly.
-Most data is individual-based, which means that two individuals from the same species, but with different sizes are treated separately.
+Most data come from meta-analysis.
+To be pertinent, data have to mention predator and prey sizes explicitly.
+Most data are individual-based, which means that two individuals from the same species but with different sizes are treated separately.

 Attack rate, capture probability and handling time were compared to real data coming from aquatic systems (Fig. 2).
-It appears that the model fits data quite well for attack rate.
-Linking mechanical features from the medium and body size allows a good estimate of attack rate for pelagic predators.
+It appears that the model fits the data quite well for attack rate and capture probability.
+Linking mechanical features from the medium and body size allows a good estimate of attack rate and capture probability for pelagic predators.
 However, handling time is usually underestimated for small predators, while the model is more accurate for larger predators.
 This discrepancy for small predators opens the door to many hypotheses that remain to be tested.
-Hence, this parameter is not dependent on mechanical features of the medium, but is driven only by allometric laws.
-Thus, the results suggest that the relationship between predator size, prey size and handling time is not only driven by an allometric law that is valid across a wide range of sizes.
+Note that this parameter is not dependent on mechanical features of the medium, but is determined only by allometric laws.
+Thus, the results suggest that the relationship between predator size, prey size and handling time is not only driven by a single allometric law that is valid across a wide range of sizes.
 It is possible that the slope of this allometry function is different between small and large predators (Emerson et al., 1994), or that other factors increase handling time for small predators.
-Some studies suggested that handling time might not be static for a given predator, but can vary with prey abundance (Okuyama, 2010).
-These are examples of hypothesis that can be inferred by the analysis of such a model.
+Some studies also suggested that handling time may not be static for a given predator, but vary with prey abundance (Okuyama, 2010).
+These are examples of hypotheses that can be inferred from the analysis of such a model.

-Conclusion and future directions
+Conclusions and future directions